SunyataZero/peoples-fund/docs/for-web-gurus/how-to-update-drupal.md

 Also as for `robots.txt` above there may be changes by the CiviHosting support

 As for `robots.txt` we want to keep the file unless there are instructions in the Drupal release notes

+## How to get the files that we want to keep
+1. Log onto peoplesfundglobal.org/cp
+2. Go to file manager
+3. Tick the boxes next to sites, robots.txt and .htaccess
+4. click "add to archive" below
+5. click "add to archive" in the pop-up window
+6. open your terminal
+7. copy-paste this command: scp peoplesfund@peoplesfundglobal.org:/home/peoplesfund/www/www/_nameofthenewfileyouvejustcreated_ /yourlocalpathwaytotargetdownload folder
+8. type in the password it asks for

+Should download.

+(String for Fred to use: scp peoplesfund@peoplesfundglobal.org:/home/peoplesfund/www/www/_nameofthenewfileyouvejustcreated_ /Users/frederikfederspiel/downloads)